aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 ### 1.2.1 Comparison: TF-IDF vs BM25

+- New

+We compared **TF-IDF + cosine** similarity and **BM25** on our fashion e-commerce corpus using conjunctive queries.
+Since all returned documents contain all query terms, the main differences come from how each method handles **document length** and **term frequency**, especially in a setting with short titles and much richer descriptions.

+For queries like **“ecko unl shirt”** or **“women polo cotton”**, we observed that TF-IDF tends to favor short, title-driven documents, often with *description = "N/A"*.
+Cosine normalization over-penalizes longer descriptions, so products whose titles match the query terms get boosted even if their descriptions add little information.
+In contrast, **BM25 ranks higher those items with longer, more detailed product descriptions** where the query terms appear multiple times (e.g., “single jersey cotton slim fit t-shirt”).
+Its length normalization (b) and TF saturation let descriptive documents benefit from repeated relevant terms without being overly punished for being longer.

+For more specific queries such as **“ecko unl men shirt round neck”** or **“biowash innerwear”**, BM25 is better at exploiting rare or attribute-like terms (“round neck”, “biowash”) that appear several times in the description.
+However, TF-IDF still retrieves reasonable results, but the ranking is dominated by very short titles with exact matches, while BM25 surfaces items whose descriptions give more complete product information.

+In both models, the query **“casual clothes slim fit”** returns no results, which highlights a limitation of our conjunctive retrieval: if just one term (e.g., “clothes”) is absent from the index, the whole query fails, regardless of the ranking model.

+Overall, in this corpus BM25 provides rankings that are **more aligned with what we would expect from a shopping scenario**: it better exploits detailed descriptions and rare terms, and is more robust to varying document length.
+TF-IDF remains a useful and simple baseline, especially for short, well-focused documents, but it underuses the rich textual information available in many product descriptions.

+**Pros & Cons Summary**

+- TF-IDF is simple, efficient, and reliable for short fields such as product titles.
+However, its cosine normalization tends to suppress long descriptions and undervalue repeated attribute terms, which is a drawback in our dataset where descriptions often contain crucial fashion-related attributes.

+- BM25, on the other hand, models term frequency saturation more realistically and handles length normalization more flexibly.
+This makes it better suited for our heterogeneous corpus, though it introduces additional parameters (k1, b) and can overly favor long template-like descriptions.
+Despite these trade-offs, BM25 generally produces rankings that feel more consistent with user search intent in a product-oriented search engine.

+- Old

 The main differences between TF-IDF and BM25 lie in how they handle document length and term frequency: